Meeting Time: February 14, 2019 at 11:30am PST

 • Default_avatar

-Eliot Peper over 5 years ago
+Eliot Peper almost 6 years ago

 I was born and raised in Oakland and am proud to call the city home.
 My wife and I saved up to purchase a duplex.
 We live in one half and are able to afford the mortgage because of the rental income from our tenant in the other half.
 There is a very real housing crisis in Oakland and we have done what we can to help by keeping our tenant at below market rent and volunteering to host refugees for months at a time in our own home.
 But this proposal doesn't help solve that crisis.
 Instead of building new housing or reining in large property management firms squeezing out powerless tenants, it unfairly targets a small number of Oakland residents who are trying to make ends meet in order to live in the buildings they call home.